-Get the free SVG cut files for these patriotic DIY paper lanterns!
+Get the free SVG cut files for these 4th of July paper lanterns!
 Delicate cut-outs made using your Cricut make these star-spangled lanterns a hit at any Fourth of July party.

 We’re in the full swing of summer here in Northern California!
 This time of year always means backyard parties, barbecues, swimming, and of course, the Fourth of July!

-They are designed to match my Patriotic Pinwheels, so make sure to grab those, too!
+They are designed to match my 4th of July Pinwheels and my 4th of July Paper Banner, so make sure to grab those, too!

-Fourth of July DIY Paper Lanterns Supplies + Tools
+4th of July Paper Lanterns Supplies + Tools

-- Red, white, and blue paper (I like the Stardream Metallic series from Paper-Papers.com)
+- Red, white, and blue paper (I love the Stardream Metallics from PaperPapers.